cosmicjs/cosmic-docs/README.md

+# IMPORTANT
+This is the codebase for the Cosmic API v2.
+For the latest docs, go to https://www.cosmicjs.com/docs.

-# Cosmic Docs
+# Cosmic Docs API v2

-This is the codebase for the [Cosmic docs](https://docs-v2.cosmicjs.com/).
+This is the codebase for the [Cosmic docs v2](https://docs-v2.cosmicjs.com/).

 ## Development